What would you do with that money if treatment was affordable? Find out if your insurance covers treatment now!

 - Supporting the client’s choice: Ultimately, it is the client’s choice as to where he or she receives treatment.
 Clients have the right to make decisions for their treatment freely and without bias.
 This is a principle called autonomy.
 Clients are looking online for information and resources to make their decision, so treatment providers should make sure that online information about their care centers are accurate, helpful, and support potential clients.

 As we navigate the digital space, it’s important to hold ourselves accountable.
 There aren’t “Internet Police” who will make sure that all of the information potential clients are receiving is accurate and fair.
 It’s our responsibility as industry professionals to make sure that our marketing plans, and our digital presence across all sites is an accurate representation of what we can actually provide.
-For Recovery Brands, that means that we have to make sure that information we share with those struggling with addiction is based on data, and our mission, the process we use to collect and present data, and the services we provide are transparently shared with the public.
-For addiction treatment providers, this might mean making sure that your own website and third-party websites contain correct information, and that the digital content you share with the public is honest and transparent.
+For Recovery Brands, that means we ensure that the information we share with those struggling with addiction is based on data, and our mission, the process we use to collect and present data, and the services we provide are transparently shared with the public.

 Where do we go from here?
 Well, we’re committed to clearing up any confusion addiction treatment professionals might have about digital marketing, especially questions about search, web ads, and the role of third-party resources.
 Recovery Brands will be sharing more information on ethics and digital marketing practices in this series, but you can also find educational resources on our site that might help you understand and implement different digital strategies into your marketing plan.